APTrust/dart/README.md

 ## Status of Core Features

-As of November 12, 2019, the core features required for APTrust depositors are working in both GUI and command-line mode.
+As of February 27, 2020, the core features required for APTrust depositors are working in both GUI and command-line mode.
 These include:

 * Creating bags that conform to a selected BagIt profile.
 * Validating those bags.
 * Sending bags to an S3 bucket.
 (Or any remote service that supports the S3 API).
+* Sending bags to an SFTP server.
 * Returning basic information from the APTrust repository, including:
   * A list of items recently ingested.
   * A list of pending or in-progress ingests.

-Some additional features, including BagIt profile import and export, are also working.
+* [Settings import/export](https://aptrust.github.io/dart-docs/users/settings/export/), which allows an admin to configure DART and then share settings with multiple users.
+* Defining and running basic [Workflows](https://aptrust.github.io/dart-docs/users/workflows/), which describe a repeatable sequence of bagging and upload steps.

 ### What's Not Working Yet